yatiml/yatiml/docs/tutorial.rst

 the YAML document it is reading is in the correct form.
 For a custom class like this, it will expect to see a mapping (dict) with keys ``name`` and ``age``, with a string value for ``name``, and either an int or a string for ``age``.
-If it finds this, it will instruct ruamel.yaml to create a ``Submission`` object, passing the values from the YAML document to the constructor.
+If it finds this, it will create a ``Submission`` object, passing the values from the YAML document to the constructor.

 In this example, the attributes themselves do not have a type annotation.
 You are free to add some, but YAtiML will not use them.
 For YAtiML, the types of the